-TVOD might appear in two ways: electronic sell-through (EST) and download to rent (DTR).
-In the first case, the user pays a one-time fee to download the content and get a permanent access.
+TVOD might appear in two ways: electronic sell-through (EST) and download-to-rent (DTR).
+In the first case, the user pays a one-time fee to download the content and get permanent access.
 While in the second case, the content is only available for a limited period.
 In other words, the EST is more like buying a DVD with the movie you like, while DTR brings us back to the video rental shop, where we get a DVD to watch but have to return it in a couple of days.
 TVOD tends to be less expensive for the users while offering the latest and hottest releases.

 Hybrid Monetization Model

 With a short historical overview, we introduced some basic terms from the video streaming environment.
 It is already clear that video-on-demand and over-the-top are not interchangeable.
 However, the increased dynamics in the streaming technologies make them overlap, at least in consumers’ minds.
 The number of streaming service customers is continuously growing, just as their knowledge and demands.
-Of course, this will push the streaming service providers to juggle with the various monetization models and work harder on their customer retention tools.
-From where I sit, it all seems to move in a customer favorable direction.
+Of course, this will push the streaming service providers to juggle the various monetization models and work harder on their customer retention tools.
+From where I sit, it all seems to move in a customer-favorable direction.

 OTT Video Streaming Essentials Fact Sheet